 The District would like to thank the community for your tremendous input on this topic.
-The deadline to submit feedback for inclusion on the October 13, 2020 regular Council meeting is now closed.
+The deadline to submit feedback has now closed.

 What Are the Rules for Fires in Tofino?